 In MongoDB the Foursquare team discovered a solution with a features that solved more than just its scaling problem.

 Foursquare migrated its data to MongoDB to take advantage of its built-in auto-sharding.
 MongoDB's auto-sharding partitions the database, enabling foursquare to scale writes across many nodes.
-Instead of writing its own sharding layer, Foursquare can rely on MongoDB's automated scaling infrastructure and spin up new nodes as its application grows.
+Instead of writing its own sharding layer, Foursquare can rely on MongoDB's automated scaling infrastructure, which allows Foursquare to spin up new nodes as its application grows.
 This enabled Foursquare to focus engineering resources on building its application rather than the back-end.
 "Writing our own sharding layer in the app or in a middleware layer seemed like a lot of work.
 Big win to outsource this to the guys at MongoDB," said Harry Heymann of foursquare.

 In addition to auto-sharding, Foursquare benefits from MongoDB’s support for geospatial indexing, allowing it to easily query for location-based data.